ncusi/PatchScope/README.md

 # PatchScope – A Modular Tool for Annotating and Analyzing Contributions

 PatchScope project consists of two parts: a set of command line tools, and a web app.
-Command line tools annotate files and lines of diffs (patches) with their purpose and type, and perform statistical analysis on the generated annotation data.
+Command line tools annotate changed files and lines of diffs (patches) with their purpose and type, and perform statistical analysis on the generated annotation data.
-Web application visualizes project development using analysis generated and saved to JSON files by PatchScope's command line tools.
+The web application visualizes project development using analysis generated and saved to JSON files by PatchScope's command line tools.

 > _Note:_ this project was called 'python-diff-annotator' earlier in its history instead of 'PatchScope',